PaddlePaddle/docs/doc/fluid/advanced_usage/deploy/mobile/mobile_readme_en.md

 [![License](https://img.shields.io/badge/license-Apache%202-blue.svg)](LICENSE)-->

-Welcome to Paddle-Mobile GitHub project。Paddle-Mobile is a project of PaddlePaddle as well as a deep learning framework for embedded platforms.
+Welcome to Paddle-Mobile GitHub project.
+Paddle-Mobile is a project of PaddlePaddle as well as a deep learning framework for embedded platforms.

 ## Features